-According to the Centers for Disease Control and Prevention, people aged 13-24 accounted for an estimated 26% of all new HIV infections in the US in 2010.
-Almost 60% of youth with HIV in the US do not know they are infected.
+According to the Centers for Disease Control and Prevention, there were an estimated 36,400 new HIV infections in the US in 2018.
+Of those, 21% (7,600) were among youth aged 13-24.
+Also, almost 45% of youth with HIV in the US do not know their HIV status [CDC.gov, 2022].
 If not treated, HIV can lead to a fatal condition known as AIDS.
-In order to help our students protect themselves and others against this potentially deadly virus, it is important for students to get tested when and if they are at risk.
+In order to help UF students know their status and protect themselves and others against this potentially deadly virus, it is important for students to get tested when and if they are at risk.

 Other HIV Testing Locations

 This information is subject to change.
 Please contact each site directly for the most current information.

 SHCC GYT Clinic, where students can receive a $15 STI (Gonorrhea, Chlamydia, and Syphilis) and HIV testing panel | 352-294-7582

 The Alachua County Health Department: Confidential HIV testing for an optional $20 fee.
 Rapid testing available (results in 20 minutes).
 Appointment preferred.